The Resistance Banker: 1944

 Resistance courier Jeanette Veentra loses her nerve in front of a German patrol and is exposed carrying pro-Dutch newspapers.
-Her boyfriend, Jonas van Berkel, pleads for her release, but the Germans are aware of his resistance ties and offer an ultimatum: aid in the capture of fellow members or face imprisonment.
-Van Berkel counters and strikes a deal: he will help track down van Tuyl if Veentra is released.
+Her boyfriend, Jonas van Berkel, pleads for her release but the Germans are aware of his resistance ties and offer an ultimatum, aid in the capture of fellow members or face imprisonment.
+Van Berkel counters and strikes a deal, he will help track down van Tuyl if Veentra is released.

 The exiled government in London orders a national railroad strike.
 Running low on funds to pay the striking workers, Wally initiates a scheme.
 He plans to steal treasury bonds from the State Bank and replace them with forged copies.
 On his way to arrange for purchase of the ink needed for the forgery, a local barber narrowly saves him from German capture.
 The ink vendor tries to escape and is killed in the street by the Germans.
 Wally witnesses this and decides to go into hiding.

 The Germans apprehend and eventually execute Van den Berg after he knocks on the door of a compromised resistance residence.
 Several resistance members back out of the movement, fearing for their lives.
 Van Berkel and Veentra devise another trap that results in the deaths of several resistance members and the capture of Jaap, a close colleague of the van Halls.

-Wally finalizes the forged treasury bonds and successfully executes the plan after much suspense.
+Wally finalizes the forged treasury bonds and executes the plan after much suspense.
 Gijs appears to meet with a group of Dutch officials who are irked to hear that he and Wally have stolen more in treasury bonds than the government guaranteed in reimbursement.
-Gijs pushes back, declaring that the officials have no idea whats it's like under German occupation.
+Gijs pushes back, declaring that the officials have no idea what it's like under German occupation.